Can You Pronounce the Name of This French Shopping Destination?

-Empire of French-girl style and storied department store Le Bon Marché has launched a new online platform, called 24 Sèvres.
+Empire of French girl style and storied department store Le Bon Marché has launched a new online platform, called 24 Sèvres.
 The site, named for the store’s Paris address of over 160 years, offers a curated, distinctly Parisian selection of luxury womenswear, accessories, and beauty products.
-To celebrate the launch, the 24 Sèvres team produced a video teaching shoppers how to pronounce its name properly: Think van Gogh and black cats for the number 24, vingt-quatre.
+To celebrate the launch, the 24 Sèvres team produced a video teaching shoppers how to pronounce its name properly: Think Van Gogh and black cats for the number 24, vingt quatre.

 The clip features items you’ll see on the site, too – fuzzy slides, sheath dresses, and clutch purses.
 Bon shopping!